Invariant Policy Learning: A Causal Perspective: Proofs

 \subsection{Stable Blanket and Invariance}

 In this section, if not explicitly stated otherwise, all causal relations such as parents, descendants, ancestors etc. refer to the graph $\mathcal{G}$.
 Moreover, we use the convention that $k\in\text{DE}(X^k)$, where $\text{DE}(X^k)\subseteq\{1,\ldots,d\}$ denotes only the $X$-variable descendants of $X^k$.
-We first define the subset that is not affected by environment interventions (as shown below this is the complement of the strongly non-invariant variables):
+We first define the strongly non-$d$-invariant set: